vyomasystems-lab/challenges-krsheshu/level3_design/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-1) Three test suits are created for testing the complete Tiem of Flight timer design
+1) Three test suits are created for testing the complete Time of Flight timer design
 2) The first test suit tests the reset condition for the outputs ( shown below )

 ![alt text for screen readers](./images/test_reset.png "test_reset").